-Clearing of habitat trees where not located within the Environmental areas overlay map PO 34 No example provided. a.
-Development ensures that the biodiversity quality and integrity of habitats is not adversely impacted upon but maintained and protected. b.
+Clearing of habitat trees where not located within the Environmental areas overlay map

+- Development ensures that the biodiversity quality and integrity of habitats is not adversely impacted upon but maintained and protected. - b.
 Development does not result in the net loss of fauna habitat.
 Where development does result in the loss of a habitat tree, development will provide replacement fauna nesting boxes at the following rate of 1 nest box for every hollow removed.
-Where hollows have not yet formed in trees > 80cm in diameter at 1.3m height, 3 nest boxes are required for every habitat tree removed.
-Development does not result in soil erosion or land degradation or leave land exposed for an unreasonable period of time but is rehabilitated in a timely manner e: Further guidance on habitat trees is provided in Planning eme policy - Environmental areas sch criteria
+Where hollows have not yet formed in trees > 80cm in diameter at 1.3m height, 3 nest boxes are required for every habitat tree removed. - Development does not result in soil erosion or land degradation or leave land exposed for an unreasonable period of time but is rehabilitated in a timely manner

-Utilities

-PO35 No example provided.
+Note: Further guidance on habitat trees is provided in Planning scheme policy - Environmental areas

 All services including water supply, sewage disposal, electricity, street lighting, telecommunications and gas (if available) are provided in accordance with Planning scheme policy - Integrated design (Appendix A).

-Access PO36 No example provided.
-Development provides functional and integrated car parking and vehicle access, that: a. prioritises the movement and safety of pedestrians between car parking areas at the rear through to the 'main street' and the entrance to the building (e.g. rear entry, arcade etc.); b. provides safety and security of people and property at all times; c. does not impede active transport options; d. does not impact on the safe and efficient movement of traffic external to the site; e. where possible vehicle access points are consolidated and shared with adjoining sites.
+Development provides functional and integrated car parking and vehicle access, that:

+- prioritises the movement and safety of pedestrians a. between car parking areas at the rear through to the 'main street' and the entrance to the building (e.g. rear entry, arcade etc.); - b. provides safety and security of people and property at all times: - C. does not impede active transport options; - does not impact on the safe and efficient movement of traffic external to the site; - where possible vehicle access points are e. consolidated and shared with adjoining sites.